 I don't remember the first thing I drew.
 But I know that I drew a lot and that it gave me pleasure to create pictures.
 I would draw rainbows any chance I got.
 If I was asked to draw a car you can bet your ass there was a rainbow in it.
 A house?
 There's a rainbow!
 Sometimes I would draw several rainbows on a single page.
 RAINBOW!

 What do you find difficult to draw?

-Do you draw on your own childhood in your work?
+Do you bring your own childhood to your work?

 What are you reading at the moment?